Saint Paul Boat Accident Attorneys

-The experienced boat accident attorneys at TSR Injury Law have a proven track record of obtaining fair compensation, with more than $150 million recovered over 20 plus years.
-Firm co-founder Steven Terry has been chosen as a Rising Star and Super Lawyer in Minnesota and is a member of the Top 100 National Trial Lawyer's Association.
+The experienced boat accident attorneys at TSR Injury Law have a proven track record of obtaining fair compensation, with $300 million recovered over 20 plus years.
+Firm co-founder Steven Terry has been chosen as a Rising Star and Super Lawyer in Minnesota and is a member of the Top 100 National Trial Lawyer’s Association.

 Schedule a free consultation with our attorneys to learn more about how we may be able to assist you.
 There is no obligation to hire our firm, and we do not get paid unless you do.

 You can reach our firm 24/7, by phone (612) TSR-TIME or online contact form.

 Do I Have a Valid Claim for Compensation?